 General purpose I/O. ClearPath’s I/O is dedicated to control its own functions.
 If you need I/O for other machine functions, you’ll need to use the I/O from another source (e.g., your PLC or a GPIO card).

 Encoder output connector.
-Being a servo, ClearPath uses an integrated 12,800 count per revolution encoder to maintain accurate position and velocity, but we reduced cost and space (and got rid of potential noise problems) by not running the encoder signals to the outside world.
-ClearPath does have a digital status output, however, to tell you when moves are done or target speeds are reached.
+Being a servo, ClearPath uses an integrated 12,800 count per revolution encoder (64,000 count/rev for AC-input models) to maintain accurate position and velocity, but we reduced cost and space (and got rid of potential noise problems) by not running the encoder signals to the outside world.
+ClearPath does have a digital status output, however, to tell you when moves are done, target speeds are reached, or a number of pulses every revolution (1,2,4,8, or 16).
 And you can query ClearPath-SC’s encoder position via software or capture position (with the advanced firmware option) on the fly.

 Memory for downloaded programs To use ClearPath, you configure it to your desired mode of operation and then control it with: (1) digital I/O or switches and buttons (ClearPath-MC), (2) step & direction signals (ClearPath-SD), or (3) software commands from an external Windows or Linux CPU (ClearPath-SC).
 There’s enough built-in control capability to do some pretty sophisticated tasks (see the overview video), and with ClearPath-SC and C++, you can get virtually unlimited flexibility, but there’s no built-in memory to run stand-alone programs.
 But, at least you won’t have to learn a new programming language.

 Of course, we did a lot more to reduce cost than just leave out a few features.